abhishekalandikar/Video-Tracker/README.md

   If changes are made to the database schema, update the Entity Data Model in the project.

 6.Run the Application:
    Open the solution in Visual Studio.

    Build and run the project using IIS Express.

 ## Usage

-Access the application in your browser.
+  1.Access the application in your browser.

-Watch the embedded video.
+  2.Watch the embedded video.

-Play, pause, and mute/unmute the video using the provided controls.
+  3.Play, pause, and mute/unmute the video using the provided controls.

-The application will automatically save and resume from the last watched point.
+  4.The application will automatically save and resume from the last watched point.

 ## Code Structure

-Controllers: Handles the main logic, including tracking video analytics.
+  1.Controllers: Handles the main logic, including tracking video analytics.

-Models: Represents the data structure, including analytics data.
+  2.Models: Represents the data structure, including analytics data.

-Views: Contains the HTML, CSS, and JavaScript for the front-end.
+  3.Views: Contains the HTML, CSS, and JavaScript for the front-end.

-Scripts: Contains custom JavaScript, including the YouTube API integration.
+  4.Scripts: Contains custom JavaScript, including the YouTube API integration.

 ## Database Schema
   Analytics Table: